Edmondbrn/biologie_integrative/README.md

     6. All types of alternative splicing sites
     7. Manual mode

-After your choice, a window of this style will open:
+After your choice, a window of the following appearance will open:

 <img src="src/Ressources/readme_data/distance_menu1.png" alt="home" width="400">